Brian-MacCurtin/SQL-Layoffs-Project/README.md

 | Salesforce  | 4              |
 | Patreon     | 4              |

-- Loft lead the way with the most layoff rounds with 6, the only company to have that many.
+- Loft led the way with the most layoff rounds with 6, the only company to have that many.

 - Only Uber and Salesforce appeared in the top 10 total layoffs.